 - Brian Hume — Brian is an up and coming prophetic voice, a good friend of mine and came up in the same Every Nation circles I started out in.
 He is not associated with EN at this time but I include him here as this as part of this “family” of prophets..
 Recommended.

 - David Wagner — Connected wtih Heidi Baker of Iris Ministries.
 Has ministered to several presidents.
+Passionate about revealing the Heart of the Father and healing the orphan spirit.
 Great relational kind of guy.

-- Chuck Flynn — Chuck is another old time prophet.
+- Chuck Flynn — Chuck was another old time prophet.
 He was mentioned by Paul Cain on one of his tapes.
-Has ministered with the FGBMFI among many other places.
+He ministered with the FGBMFI among many other places.

 - Kim Clement — Kim Clement was known for political prophecies which have come to pass, but he also released many which did not.
 He appeared on TBN frequently for many years.
 He passed away recently at an early age.